-- Whether the conduct of the applicant in present or prior housing has been such that admission to the program would adversely affect the health, safety, or welfare of other residents, or the physical, environmental, or financial stability of the development. - 2.
+- 1. Whether the conduct of the applicant in present or prior housing has been such that admission to the program would adversely affect the health, safety, or welfare of other residents, or the physical, environmental, or financial stability of the development. - 2.
 RRHA shall rely upon sources of information which may include, but not limited to, RRHA records, the records of other housing authorities, personal interviews with the applicant or tenant, home visits, interviews with previous landlords, employers, family social workers, parole officers, criminal and court records, clinics, physicians, or the police department.
 This will be done in order to determine whether the individual attributes, prior conduct, and behavior of a particular applicant or tenant is likely to interfere with other residents in such a manner as to diminish their enjoyment of the premises by adversely affecting their health, safety, or welfare. - 3.
 All adult household members are required to attend a New Resident Orientation session offered by RRHA prior to lease up.
-Failure to attend the Orientation will result in the disapproval of the applicant family's application.
-Disapproved framilies will be eligible to re-apply for admission after 1 year from the date of the negative occurrence.
+Failure to attend the orientation will result in the disapproval of the applicant family's application.
+Disapproved families will be eligible to re-apply for admission after 1 year from the date of the negative occurrence.

-The purpose of the oO-rientation will be to familiarize all new residents with the rules, regulations, policies, and procedures pertinent to successful occupancy in RRHA's programs.
-The Lease, House Rules, maintenance policies, housekeeping, cO-ommunity SO-ervice requirement and earned iHncome dD-isallowance will be among the topics reviewed at oO-rientation.
+The purpose of the orientation will be to familiarize all new residents with the rules, regulations, policies, and procedures pertinent to successful occupancy in RRHA's programs.
+The lease, maintenance policies, housekeeping, community service requirement and earned income disallowance will be among the topics reviewed at orientation.